Learn to uncover best energy deals efficiently with our insightful guide. Save money while securing the best power plans!

 If a retailer says you don’t need to switch, this might mean you don’t need to switch energy distributors.
 However, you might need to switch energy retailers, and this could involve extra charges.

-Tip: If you ever unsure about what a new energy plan includes, make sure you take the time to check all the details.
+Tip: If you are unsure about what a new energy plan includes, make sure you take the time to check all the details.
 Asking a family member or friend to go through the details for you can be helpful.

 The Australian Energy Market Commission has reported that households could save up to $760 on your power bills by switching to a cheaper plan.
 So, it could really be worthwhile switching.
 Look for your best gas deal and electricity plan.